 When we think of evangelists… preach to thousands of people at once like in a tent revival or a travelling evangelist in the churches.
 We think of Billy Graham and Oral Roberts or ones that have a big TV or radio ministry or missionaries sent to evangelize other parts of the world. http://latter-rain.com/eccles/evant.htm

 Meetings for healing were not the niche for Christian Tabernacle tho’ we prayed for healing for people.

 Bill Bright, Oral Roberts, and Billy Graham had the market on that drawing.
-The Pentecostals doctrine stated that the gift of healing was a sign of the Holy Spirit.
-They distrusted those who were not part of their own group, but, they feared losing their congregations if they did not join alone with “healing” ministries of the independent preachers.
+The Pentecostal doctrine stated that the gift of healing was a sign of the Holy Spirit.
+They distrusted those who were not part of their own group, but, they feared losing their congregations if they did not join alone with the “healing” ministries of the independent preachers.
 There were a lot of conflicts.